 Review: Horizon T101, Editors of ConsumerReports.org, Not Dated

 Editors of TreadmillDoctor.com call the Horizon T101 "the best treadmill of any machine under $800!"
 They say they're impressed with the treadmill's solid mechanics and quality parts and note that the T101 is a great choice for someone more interested in a machine for less demanding use.

 Review: Horizon T101 Treadmill Review, Editors of TreadmillDoctor.com, Not Dated

-Nearly 150 Amazon.com users give the Horizon T101-04, an average rating of 4.1 stars.
+Nearly 220 Amazon.com users give the Horizon T101-04, an overall rating of 4.1 stars out of 5.
 Most praise its easy setup, good value and excellent customer support.
 It seems to be most popular with walkers, but a few runners give it the thumbs up as well.

 Fred Waters, a former executive with Smooth Fitness, says the Horizon T101-04 is one of the better treadmill values in its price range.
 He recommends it for walking rather than running, however, warning that it's simply not as durable or powerful as higher-end models.

 Review: Horizon Fitness T101 Treadmill Review, Fred Waters, Not Dated